 In July 2020, the Company entered into a Shared Space Arrangement (the Arrangement) with Sail Bio to share one-third of Sail Bio's 69,867 square feet of leased space at 20 Acorn Park Drive, Cambridge, Massachusetts.
 In January 2022, the Company entered into an amendment to the Arrangement with Sail Bio to exercise the option to renew the lease through July 2023.
 In connection with the amendment, the Company made an upfront payment of \$2.9 million in January 2022, to cover the rent payments for the extended lease term.
 The Company did not subsequently renew the lease, and the lease expired at the end of July 2023.
 Additionally, upon the expiration of the extended lease term, the Company received \$0.65 million from Sail Bio for all furniture, fixtures and equipment owned by the Company that will remain at the lease property.
+The net book value of these assets was determined to be \$0.4 million, and the Company recognized a gain on this disposal of \$0.2 million in June 2023.

-Refer to other related party transactions as described in Note 9, Commitments and contingencies, Note 10, License agreements and Note 11, Collaboration agreements.
+Refer to other related party transactions as described in Note 9, Leases, Note 11, License Agreements and Note 12, Collaboration Agreements.

-17. Employee Benefits
+18. Employee Benefits

 In 2018, the Company established a defined-contribution plan under Section 401(k) of the Internal Revenue Code, or the 401(k) Plan.
 The 401(k) Plan covers all employees who meet defined minimum age and service requirements and allows participants to defer a portion of their annual compensation on a pre-tax basis.
 On May 1, 2022, the Company began matching 50% of employee contributions of up to 6% of eligible compensation contributed on a pre-tax and/or Roth after-tax basis to the 401(k) Plan.
-During the three months ended March 31, 2024 and 2023, the Company made matching contributions totaling \$0.2 million and \$0.3 million, respectively.
+During the six months ended June 30, 2024 and 2023, the Company made matching contributions totaling \$0.3 million and \$0.4 million, respectively.

-18. Subsequent Events
+19. Subsequent Events